-During the winter of 2016 – 2017, Northern California experienced its wettest winter in over 100 years.
+During the winter of 2016 – 2017, Northern California experienced its wettest winter in more than 100 years.
 As record rainfall continued into February, the Oroville Dam spillway was opened up to prevent overtopping of the Oroville Dam due to increased inflow on the Feather River.

 DWR retained Kiewit Construction to lead the repair efforts for the Oroville Dam Spillway.
-Kiewit in turn awarded a portion of the geotechnical instrumentation and monitoring work to Terracon. sensemetrics’ platform was promptly chosen as part of the spillway emergency response team because of its plug-and play support of geotechnical sensors (Geokon and RST Instruments) and ease of installation.
+In turn, Kiewit awarded a portion of the geotechnical instrumentation and monitoring work to Terracon.
+The sensemetrics platform was promptly chosen as part of the spillway emergency response team because of its plug-and-play support of geotechnical sensors (Geokon and RST Instruments) and ease of installation.

-As a result of implementing sensemetrics’ platform during the Oroville Dam Spillway repair efforts, California DWR and emergency response partners had access to real-time sensor data (graphs, reports, maps, alerts, etc.) and was fully configured within three (3) days rather than the budgeted three (3) weeks.
+As a result of implementing the sensemetrics platform during the Oroville Dam Spillway repair efforts, California DWR and emergency response partners had access to real-time sensor data, including graphs, reports, maps, and real-time alerts, and was fully configured within three (3) days rather than the budgeted three (3) weeks.
 In addition, optimized system design resulted in hardware and installation cost savings of over $200,000.

 sensemetrics’ scalable monitoring platform elastically responds to daily monitoring needs while supporting future design plans and objectives.
 As a result, DWR has initiated a long-term contract with sensemetrics, covering total dam condition monitoring which provides real-time information for informed decision making.